fbuonojr/calculator/README.md

-# Project Name
+# Calculator App

-#### Technologies used:
+#### Technologies used: HTML, CSS, Bootstrap, JavaScript, jQuery

-This application does . . . . .

-How to use
+This application is a simple calculator that allows you to add, subtract, multiply, divide, and even do exponents.

-* link to deployed application:
+* link to deployed application: https://fbuonojr.github.io/calculator/

 ![](./images/)